bhupixb/flink-examples/src/main/java/com/bhupixb/flink/source/csv/README.md

 3. Go to the `CsvSourceMain` class in the project.

 4. Right-click on the `main` method inside `CsvSourceMain` and select "Run CsvSourceMain.main()".

+5. Make sure you have selected `Java 11` in your run configurations.

-5. Monitor the program's output in the Intellij IDEA console.
+6. Monitor the program's output in the Intellij IDEA console.